Get

 CBD oil appears to be a promising plant-based medication with a range of benefits.
 Its use in managing arthritis and chronic pain in dogs is fairly well understood.
 It is likely of significant benefit for arthritic cats, too.
 The use of CBD oil for seizures, anxiety, cancer, and skin conditions in pets still requires more research.

-Always consult your veterinarian before commencing oral CBD oil therapy, and always use pet-grade products.
+Always consult a veterinarian before commencing oral CBD oil therapy, and always use pet-grade products.
 While it may not be the miracle oil some people claim it to be, CBD oil may well prevail as a useful tool in comprehensive treatment plans for our feline friends.

 Featured Image Credit: Lightcube, Shutterstock